 In addition to Section 8.1, the following shall apply concerning the API:

 Customer is solely responsible for the implementation of the API as well as the installation, operation and maintenance of its Application, including compliance of its Application with all applicable laws, regulations and other third party requirements.

 Customer must comply with all technical requirements set out in the Service Specification and the Documentation.
 In particular, Customer must ensure that any Content is transmitted to the API in a valid data format and data encoding.

-Unless expressly agreed upon otherwise, Customer must disclose to End Users of an Application that any Processed Content displayed to the End Users without manual modification of Customer has been created using the DeepL API by either displaying the logo or the brand name (including the domain) of DeepL.
+If the Customer provides an Application to its End Users, the Customer must disclose to these End Users that any Processed Content displayed to the End Users without manual modification of Customer has been created using the DeepL API by either displaying the logo or the brand name (including the domain) of DeepL, unless expressly agreed upon otherwise.
 However, Customer must not express or imply that DeepL is responsible for the Processed Contents or that Customer acts on behalf of DeepL.
-Customer will cease use of the DeepL logo and/or brand name on DeepL’s request.
+Customer will cease any use of the DeepL logo and/or brand name on DeepL’s request.

 In the event that Customer uses the API within an Application which is distributed on third-party platforms (e.g. mobile apps), it is Customer’s sole responsibility to comply with any and all requirements and terms of service of such third-party platforms.

 In the event that a disclosure of access credentials to third parties is required for the contractually intended use of the API, Customer is solely responsible to take adequate and effective precautions to protect the access credentials from misuse or unauthorised access.
 In particular, access credentials may not be stored in configuration files in plain text and may not be transmitted over unencrypted public network connections.